fdschmidt93/trident/docs/source/readme.rst

 * **Low code:** trident is a wrapper first -- prefer implementations from well-maintained frameworks
 * **Out-of-the-box:** provide readily available pipelines for popular benchmark datasets

+That said, you are encouraged to check the source code of the primary modules :doc:`src.modules` and :doc:`src.datamodules` which are thin wrappers around `LightningModule <https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html>`_ and `LightningDataModule <https://pytorch-lightning.readthedocs.io/en/latest/extensions/datamodules.html>`_\, respectively.

 Usage
 -----